 She was a minister in the Geoff Gallop and Alan Carpenter Labor Governments.

 “I was disappointed, but Mark’s got an incredible mandate and I think he’s earned the right to have a captain’s pick or two,” she said.

 “So that leaves me more time to focus on my electorate.”

-Ms Quirk was not aware of the reason she was excluded from Labor’s cabinet, saying “you would have to ask” Mr McGowan.
+Ms Quirk was not aware of the reason she was excluded from Labor’s cabinet, saying we would have to ask Mr McGowan.

 Earlier today, she tweeted “good luck” to her front bench-bound colleagues.

-She was “very pleased” with her election result on Saturday, particularly given she had niggling doubts.
+She was “very pleased” with her election result on Saturday, particularly given she had some niggling doubts.

 “With all this talk about fresh approach, I was hoping they weren’t going to take a fresh approach with me,” she said.